Doctor Aunty: Deepak Budki

 After reaching Delhi, I started searching for

-to track her address but finally, I succeeded.
+Aunty's residence.
+As a newcomer to the metropolis, I had a lot of trouble finding her address, but I finally succeeded.
 Her clinic was right on the roadside

-the building sheltering the clinic, and Aunty lived there along with her sister
+the building that sheltered the clinic, and Aunty lived there with her sister

-and brother both younger than her.
+and brother, both younger than her.
 All of them were unmarried.
-Sarita was, in fact, the daughter of Kamla Devi's elder brother and she had adopted her when she was a
+Sarita was, in fact, the daughter of Kamla Devi's elder brother, and she had adopted her as a

 child.